 The HTP (intensity) channels in the chase will be controlled by the fader; if fade times are programmed, the fade will stop at the fader level.
 The other channels (LTP) will be set as soon as the fader moves above zero according to the fade times programmed in the chase.
-You can set the point at which the LTP channels activate from the User settings menu.

 While the chase is running, the area of the screen above the wheels shows details of the chase steps:

 You can temporarily pause the chase by pressing the Go to resume playback.button near the wheels.
 Press

 There are many options you can set to determine the way the chase runs and these are described in the rest of this chapter.